 The AFMP and its additional protocols secure better residency and employment conditions for Swiss nationals in EU member states and EU citizens in Switzerland.
 It permits nationals of either contracting party to access the job market of the other contracting party without discrimination.
 However, exercising the right of free movement is subject to certain conditions.
 For example, a valid employment contract is required for salaried employment, while self-employed individuals must provide evidence of self-employment.
 Individuals who are not gainfully employed, including students or pensioners, must have comprehensive health insurance and sufficient funds so that they do not need to claim social security.

 The AFMP has ceased to apply to the UK since 31 December 2020 due to Brexit.
-However, British citizens living in Switzerland on or before that date will retain their acquired rights under the AFMP.
+However, British citizens living in Switzerland before that date will retain their acquired rights under the AFMP.

 The AFMP provides for the coordination of national social security schemes without requiring any convergence of systems.
 It therefore safeguards the social security rights of individuals who choose to exercise their right of free movement between Switzerland and the EU.